 ABOUT TREK AND RUN

 We run, we hike, we swim, we bike, we travel.
 And then we write honestly about it all and make non glossy films as an alternative to the advertiser-focused, unsustainable and largely unethical sports, activity and travel magazines that tend to pass as our mainstream media nowadays.
-Share our values and want to join the team?
+Share our values and want to join us?
 Get in touch.

 CONTACT THE EDITOR